 “For a truly collaborative meeting, where you want everyone’s input and best thinking, then I would say put everybody in a virtual meeting,” recommends Kevin.
 “Don’t put half the people in the room together and the other half not, because it’s just not going to work nearly as well.”

-Why continue remote meetings for a hybrid workforce?
+Why continue remote-first meetings for a hybrid workforce?
 Not only do they put all employees on a level playing field as they each call in from their own space and device, but there may also be some psychological reasoning behind the decision.

 “Subconsciously, what happens is the person who is working at home might actually see a crowd [of in-office workers sharing one screen] as people ganging up on that person,” says Bhagyashree Pancholy, owner of All Remotely.
 “So they may not open up, they may not talk, or they may not be comfortable speaking to a large section of people listening to them together.”